Mike Pompeo: Trump's loyalist diplomat and ex-spymaster

 After Mr Trump said he believed Russian President Vladimir Putin's denials, Mr Pompeo firmly stood by US assessments of Moscow's alleged meddling.

-The CIA director is more hawkish on the Kremlin than the president, and has previously warned that President Putin is a dangerous leader.
+Mr Pompeo is seen as more hawkish on the Kremlin than the president, and has previously warned that President Putin is a dangerous leader.

 He has previously defended the National Security Agency's bulk data collection programme and opposes shutting the prison at Guantanamo Bay.